Arctocyon: Internal systematics

 The type species of Arctocyon is A. primaevus, initially named by de Blainville in 1839 for remains recovered from France.
 Two additional species of Arctocyon, A. corrugatus and A. ferox, were named by Edward Drinker Cope in 1883, both from the Eocene of North America.
 Both were initially assigned to Mioclaenodon, and subsequently Oxyclaenus.
 A fourth species, A. mumak, was named by Leigh Van Valen in 1978 and initially assigned to Arctocyonoides.
 Its name derives from mûmakil, a Haradrim name for oliphaunts (large, elephant-like creatures) in the works of J. R. R. Tolkien.
-Initially known from only a lower jaw, recovered from Palaeocene strata of North America, A. mumak is now known from a partial skeleton, which demonstrates that it was the largest Arctocyon species, and possibly the largest arctocyonid outright.
+Initially known from only a lower jaw, recovered from Palaeocene strata of North America, A. mumak is now known from a partial skeleton.
 A. mumak has occasionally been regarded as a junior synonym of A. acrogenius, named in 1956 by Charles Lewis Gazin.
 Anacodon nexus, also named by Gazin, has been tentatively assigned to Arctocyon.
 Another possible species, A. matthesi, has been described from Germany.

 Description

 Arctocyon, particularly A. mumak, appears to have been among the most terrestrial arctocyonids, though likely descended from arboreal ancestors.
 A. primaevus may have weighed up to 44 kg, and had an estimated shoulder height of 45 cm.
-The biggest species, and probably the biggest arctocyonid overall, was Arctocyon mumak.
+The biggest species, as well as the biggest arctocyonid overall, was A. mumak.